 Program in Language/Literature:

 For this track, students are expected to complete five courses in Hebrew language (JUDS 0100 /JUDS 0200; JUDS 0300/JUDS 0400; JUDS 0500).
-In addition, students will take Israeli Literature in Hebrew (JUDS 1810) and one further course in Judaic Studies (within the disciplinary focus).
+In addition, students will take Issues in Israel in Hebrew (JUDS 0600) and one further course in Judaic Studies (within the disciplinary focus).
 Two additional courses in the disciplinary focus, at least one of which must be outside the Program in Judaic Studies in a department of shared disciplinary focus (e.g. English or Comparative Literature), are also required.
 Fulfillment of the Hebrew requirement through proficiency examination does not reduce the requirement to take ten courses for the concentration.

 4) Of the courses required in the Program in Judaic Studies, at least one should focus on the ancient period and one should focus on the modern period.